batuhan-arda/snake-game-cpp/README.md

 # snake-game-cpp
-Its my first project in c++, hoping to get better Everything is explained in the code
+Its my first project in c++, hoping to get better. everything is explained in the code